skial/haxe.io/src/wwx/2014/Hugh Sanderson.md

 ## What software do you use?

-I spend most of my time in "vi", and I also really like tcsh for windows, which allows me to switch between all my dev machines without any friction.
+I spend most of my time in "vi", and I also really like [tcsh] for windows, which allows me to switch between all my dev machines without any friction.

 ## Where do you get your inspiration?

-Not sure - I seem to have a "mental stack" of things I would like to try, and get to the one that seems most fun at the time.
+Not sure, I seem to have a "mental stack" of things I would like to try, and get to the one that seems most fun at the time.

 ## Which creatives/developers/artists do you admire most?